International Non-US Citizen Admissions

 I-20 (F-1 VISA) Requirements for Admission

 International students play an important role in enhancing the cross cultural experiences of the student body.
 There are specific entrance requirements and procedures for international student applicants that may differ from an applicant who is a U.S. Citizen.
 The strength of the high-school equivalent or college/university program, the record of academic aptitude demonstrated by SAT or ACT results, the TOEFL results and questions on the application are important in determining admission.
 Jessup applicants who submit academic records for coursework taken outside the United States must submit those records to any credential evaluator approved by the National Association of Credential Evaluation Services (NACES).
-To view a list of approved service providers, visit the following link: Credential Evaluator Services.
+To view a list of approved service providers, visit Credential Evaluator Services on the web.
 The student is responsible for associated fees.

 Carefully consider the following:

-The TOEFL (Test of English as a Foreign Language) exam is required of all international students and must be taken before acceptance to the university is granted.
-You can be exempt from taking the TOEFL if you have completed at least 4 years of full-time study at a secondary or post-secondary level in which English was the language of instruction, and can provide a letter from the institution stating English is the primary language of instruction.
-If this is the case, then you must submit either the SAT or ACT instead.
-See the requirements for the SAT and ACT below.
+Ø The TOEFL (Test of English as a Foreign Language) exam is required of all international students and must be taken before acceptance to the university is granted.
+NOTE: You can be exempt from taking the TOEFL if you have completed at least 4 years of full-time study at a secondary or post-secondary level in which English was the language of instruction, and can provide a letter from the institution stating English is the primary language of instruction.
+If this is the case, then either you must submit the SAT or ACT instead, unless you are a college transfer with greater than 24 academic solid semester units completed.
+The TOEFL may still be required if SAT or ACT English language results prove insufficient.

-On the TOEFL exam the minimum score requirement is a 550 on the paper-based test (PBT) or a 90 on the internet based test (iBT).
-General information inquiries about the TOEFL test can be forwarded to:
+Ø On the TOEFL exam the minimum score requirement is a 550 on the paper-based test (PBT) or a 90 on the internet based test (iBT).
+Contact the TOEFL Service directly for testing information:

-- No U.S. government aid is available to foreign students, including student loans.
-However, you may qualify for Jessupacademic and athletic scholarships.
-We do not offer full academic or athletic scholarships.
+Ø No U.S. government aid is available to foreign students, including student loans.
+However, we do offer a $3,500 International Student Grant and you may qualify for Jessup academic and athletic scholarships.
+We do not offer full scholarships.
 These scholarships are only partial awards and will not cover the entire cost of an education at Jessup.
 You will be responsible for any remaining tuition, fees, room and board, books and supplies, and miscellaneous expenses.
-Please contact the Admission Office for details about the applicable scholarships.
+Please contact the Admissions Office for details about the applicable scholarships.

-- You must provide official evidence of complete financial support for your annual educational costs at Jessup.
-The annual Cost Of Attendance (COA) for the current academic year may be found on the I-20 F-1 VISA Requirements for Admission document.
-The annual COA includes tuition, fees, room & board, books, supplies, transportation and miscellaneous expenses.
-The official evidence that the funds to cover COA are available must be shown by monthly bank statements for one year with the total amount in U.S. dollars; it can be from more than one source.
+Ø You must provide official evidence of complete financial support for your annual cost of attendance (COA) at Jessup.
+The annual COA is listed in I-20 (F-1 VISA) Requirements for Admission '15-'16.
+The official evidence that the funds are available must be shown by monthly bank statements for one year with the total amount in U.S. dollars and can be from more than one source.